-World No Tobacco Day: Top five cars could you afford if you gave up smoking
+No Smoking Day: Top five cars could you afford if you gave up smoking

 Smoking is a dying habit, or so we’re told.
 But did you know an estimated 9.4 million adults in the UK are still fans of lighting up?
-Well, 31 May is World No-Tobacco Day and to put things into perspective and potentially help the odd person quit the fags for good, we’ve had an idea.
+Well, 13 March is No Smoking Day and to put things into perspective and potentially help the odd person quit the fags for good, we’ve had an idea.

 Aside from the many and varied health benefits that quitting smoking has, it’ll also save you a fortune.
 The average smoker in the UK gets through 11.3 cigarettes a day on average.
 With the cost of 20 now at the £10.70 mark, that’s a serious lump of money - £183.88 per month to be precise.